Jayom5797/OmPortfolio/README.md

 **Current Version:** 0.1.0

 **In Progress:**
-- Migrating database from Supabase to PostgreSQL on Railway
+- Migrating database from Supabase to Upstash Redis
 - Updating projects section with latest work
 - Performance optimizations